 In the EU Climate Adaptation Strategy, wetland restoration is an important measure to mitigate droughts and address water security.
-The European Commission is assisting Member States with the development of drought management and land use plans, as well as developing financial aspects of NbS for faster adaptation.
-In 2024, the European Commission is committed to upscale existing initiatives on ecosystem
+The European Commission is assisting Member States with the development of national adaptation strategies and plans, drought management and land use plans, as well as developing financial aspects of NbS.
+In 2024, the European Commission is committed to continue to